next-theme/hexo-theme-next/.github/CONTRIBUTING.md

     - `Polls`: An issue that initiated a poll
 - By results
     - `Duplicate`: An issue which had been mentioned
-    - `Irrelevant`: An irrelevant issue for Next
+    - `Irrelevant`: An irrelevant issue for NexT
     - `Invalid`: An issue that cannot be reproduced
     - `Expected Behavior`: An issue that corresponds to expected behavior
     - `Need More Info`: Need more information for solving the issue